This section provides details on third-party entities that interact with organizations.

 Examples include Cash, Check, Bank Transfer, Direct Debit, and more.

-These payment methods are customizable and local to each organization, allowing for flexibility in defining the ways payments can be received or made.
+These payment means are customizable and local to each organization, allowing for flexibility in defining the ways payments can be received or made.

 img